-The median U.S. household income in 2009 totaled $49,777, according to Census data.
+The median U.S. household income in 2012 totaled $51,017, according to the Census data.
 Half of American households had income greater than this figure, half less.
-The current recession has hit incomes hard across the board.
-Median household income declined 4.2 percent between 2007 and 2009.
-Adjusting for inflation, incomes are at their lowest point since 1997.
+The Great Recession hit incomes hard across the board.
+Median household income declined 8.1 percent between 2007 and 2012.
+Adjusted for inflation, incomes are at their lowest point since 1996.

 Between the end of World War II and the late 1970s, incomes in the United States were becoming more equal.
 In other words, incomes at the bottom were rising faster than those at the top.
 Since the late 1970s, this trend has reversed.

 Data from tax returns show that the top 1 percent of households received 8.9 percent of all pre-tax income in 1976.
 In 2012, the top 1 percent share had more than doubled to 22.46 percent.